2022 Gartner® Magic Quadrant™ SIEM

-Last week Sumo Logic announced our new Observability Suite, which included the public introduction of the closed beta for our distributed tracing capabilities as part of our Microservices Observability solution.
-This new solution will provide end-to-end visibility into user transactions across services, as well as seamless integration into performance metrics and logs to accelerate issue resolution and root-cause analysis.
+This week Sumo Logic announced our new Observability Suite, which included the general availability of our distributed tracing capabilities as part of our Microservices Observability solution.
+This new solution provides end-to-end visibility into user transactions across services, as well as seamless integration into performance metrics and logs to accelerate issue resolution and root-cause analysis.
 In this blog, we’ll explore the new solution in detail.

 We’ve also had similar observations and conclusions at Sumo Logic when implementing distributed tracing for our own site reliability needs, and found out (as we are an observability company ourselves) that we can do better.
 It all started with a small but compelling hackathon project last year which blossomed into a full investment in a new product area.
 Now it is finally time to share the results of that journey with all our customer base -- the beta of our new Distributed Transaction Tracing solution.
 This is the first step in what we aim to be the best open tracing standards analytics backend in the industry: